Draw the Circle Wide

 Travis Park Church is a part of the Rio Texas Conference, which spans South Texas and covers churches in large cities and small towns from Austin to McAllen, from San Angelo to Victoria in vibrant cities, historic small towns and struggling communities.

-Travis Park Church is affiliated with the Reconciling Ministries Network (RMN), a group of congregations and groups worldwide which have adopted statements welcoming people of all sexual orientations and gender identities.
+Travis Park Church has been affiliated with the Reconciling Ministries Network (RMN) since 2005.
+RMN is a group of congregations and groups worldwide which have adopted statements welcoming people of all sexual orientations and gender identities.
+Travis Park Church is the only Reconciling United Methodist Congregation (2008) in San Antonio.